dojo/docs/dijit/form/FilteringSelect.rst

 See Also
 ========

-* There's a :ref:`Select <dijit/form/Select>` widget in the :ref:`dijit.form <dijit/form>` project that's similar to FilteringSelect but without the search ability.
+* There's a :ref:`Select <dijit/form/Select>` widget in the :ref:`dijit/form <dijit/form>` project that's similar to FilteringSelect but without the search ability.
 It can support rich text in both the drop down and in a closed state (to display the selected item).